The revised contract and enhanced compensation position Mark Dantonio and his coaching staff in the upper tier of the Big Ten.

 Michigan @ Michigan State

-Mark Dantonio, who is in his seventh season as head coach at Michigan State, has restored the pride and tradition of Spartan football while transforming the program into an annual Big Ten Championship contender.
+Mark Dantonio, who recently completed his seventh season as head coach at Michigan State, has restored the pride and tradition of Spartan football while transforming the program into an annual Big Ten Championship contender.

 From his first day on the job, Dantonio has pledged to support student-athletes as they pursue excellence, both in the classroom and on the playing field.
 In his first six seasons, more than 80 percent (86 of 106) of his Michigan State players who have completed their eligibility have earned their undergraduate degrees.
-In addition, Dantonio's players have earned Academic All-Big Ten honors 70 times during his tenure, including 14 in 2012, the third-highest single-season total in MSU history.
-Three players have garnered Academic All-America honors under Dantonio (Blair White, 2009; Mike Sadler, 2011-12; Max Bullough, 2012).
+In addition, 87 Spartans have earned Academic All-Big Ten honors, including six Academic All-Americans (Blair White, 2009 second team; Mike Sadler, 2013 first team, 2012 second team, 2011 second team; Max Bullough, 2013 first team, 2012 second team).

 Michigan State secured its third-straight winning campaign (7-6) in 2012 with a thrilling 13-point second-half comeback victory over TCU in the Buffalo Wild Wings Bowl, defeating the Horned Frogs, 17-16.

 The Spartans placed five players on the All-Big Ten First Team in 2012, the most first-team selections for the program since 1999.
-Since 2007, Dantonio has helped produce 20 All-Big Ten first-team selections.
 A total of 11 Spartans received All-Big Ten recognition, including junior running back Le'Veon Bell, who garnered consensus first-team honors after leading the Big Ten and ranking No. 3 in the NCAA FBS in rushing with 137.9 yards per game.

 The Spartan defense ranked among the NCAA FBS Top 10 in eight categories: touchdowns allowed (second with 16), pass efficiency defense (third at 98.8), total defense (fourth at 274.4 ypg.), pass break-ups (tied for eighth at 4.8 pg.), rushing defense (eighth at 98.6 ypg.), third-down defense (eighth at .305), pass defense (ninth at 175.8 ypg.) and scoring defense (ninth at 16.3 ppg.).
 In addition, MSU also led the Big Ten in six defensive categories (touchdowns allowed, total defense, scoring defense, pass efficiency defense, rushing defense and third-down defense).
 Seven starters, including first-team choices Johnny Adams (cornerback), Max Bullough (linebacker) and Darqueze Dennard (cornerback), earned All-Big Ten accolades.